 Sequence(T) union (sequenceOf(T) s)

-The union of operand and s.Compound Types
+The union of operand and s.

+Compound Types

 A compound type groups multiple types into a single named unit.
-A compound inherits all its operations from AnyType.
+A compound inherits all its operations from Any.
 Access to variable declarations within a compound are specified using “.”.
 Using the type name of the compound on the left side of a “.” is a shortcut for an all-quantification on all instances of that compound.
 In addition, it defines the following operation:

 Boolean = (Compund c)

-Assigns the value c to the operand and returns true14.
+Assigns the value c to the operand and returns trueError!
+Bookmark not defined..

 Boolean isDefined()